glpi-project/docdev/source/plugins.rst

 Generally speaking, there is really a few things you have to do in order to get a plugin working; many considerations are up to you.
 Anyways, this guide will provide you some guidelines to get a plugins repository as consistent as possible :)

+If you want to see more advanced examples of what it is possible to do with plugins, you can take a look at the `example plugin source code <http://github.com/pluginsGLPI/example/>`_.

 .. _plugins_requirements:

 Requirements